History of the University

 Although this Department operated as part of Wilberforce University in most respects, a separate board of trustees was appointed to govern the state-financed operations.
 In 1941, the Department expanded from a two- to a four-year program, and in 1947, it legally split from Wilberforce, becoming the College of Education and Industrial Arts at Wilberforce.
 The name was changed in 1951 to Central State College, and in 1965, the institution achieved university status.
-The University has grown steadily since its’ founding.
-In recent years, it has added new academic programs, established a new College of Science and Engineering and constructed a new academic building and four new residence halls.
-This year it will complete construction of a new University Center, set to open Fall 2015.
+The University has grown steadily since its founding.
+In recent years, the College of Science and Engineering was added along with the construction of a new academic building and four new residence halls.
+In Fall 2015, the University celebrated the grand opening of its Student Center.

 In July 2012, Central State welcomed its eighth president, Dr. Cynthia Jackson-Hammond.
 Under this administration six compelling priorities for the University have been established: a quality academic experience; targeted student enrollment; improved retention rates; reduced time to degree; production of graduates with the knowledge, skills and dispositions for advanced studies and careers; and efficient and effective institutional operations.